 What is sugar browning?

+What’s browning in the world of coffee?
 Sugar browning is a classification of specific aromatic compounds found in roasted coffee, primarily categorized as nuts, chocolate, and caramel.
 Sugar browning occurs during two different chemical reactions that take place during the coffee roasting process; the Maillard reaction and caramelization.

 As the length of the Maillard reaction extends, simpler flavors like nut turn into more complex flavor compounds like walnut or almond.
-Caramel increases in complexity to maple syrup or honey.
+Caramel increases in complexity compared to maple syrup or honey.
 Chocolate notes develop into dark chocolate or even vanilla.

-TLDR; sugars and amino acids are reactive, resulting in the non enzymatic browning of sugars present in the coffee, resulting in aromas.
+TLDR; sugars and amino acids are reactive, resulting in the nonenzymatic browning of sugars present in the coffee, resulting in aromas.

 Sugar browning continues within the roast as the oxidation of sugar begins under a high temperature, happening at the end of the Maillard reaction.
 The degree of browning and caramelization here is dependent on the temperature and end time of the roast.